 Achieve or Exceed Industry, Government, and Corporate File Transfer Security Standards

 With support for multiple secure protocols and cryptographic ciphers, the High Security module (HSM) thoroughly protects data in transit.
 By enforcing the use of secure protocols, strong ciphers, encryption keys, and password policies, data transfers strictly follow all security guidelines.

 With HSM security, you can enforce account access policy controls, expire passwords automatically on certain dates, and use AD, NTLM, LDAP, an ODBC-compatible database, or the built-in authentication manager in EFT.

 Securing sensitive company data requires continuous monitoring and validation of security policies and controls.
-Globalscape's managed file transfer solution makes it easy for an administrator to create and maintain file-transfer services that meet or exceed these standards with a simple set-up wizard.
 Once enabled, the HSM is an ever-vigilant security tool that disallows low-security options, captures compensating controls, and generates reports for auditing the system’s compliance status.

 Setup wizards provide administrators with an easy, step-by-step method to configuring a new high-security-enabled site, with each page describing the requirement and what you need to do to meet that requirement, or to provide a compensating control (workaround).

-The HSM, in concert with EFT and DMZ Gateway®, helps organizations comply with data storage requirements—including not storing data in the network DMZ—using repository encryption and securely sanitizing (wiping) deleted data so that it cannot be reconstituted.
+The HSM, when used with the DMZ Gateway®, helps organizations comply with data storage requirements—including not storing data in the network DMZ—using repository encryption and securely sanitizing (wiping) deleted data so that it cannot be reconstituted.